EXCELLENT - 4.6 Trustpilot rating ⭐⭐⭐⭐

 Caring for a shaded lawn diverges from typical lawn maintenance due to the limited exposure to hours of sunlight that grass areas under shade endure.
 Unlike their counterparts in full sun, which enjoy abundant light for photosynthesis, shaded grass must grapple with less energy production and the tendency for soil moisture imbalance.
 Tree roots can rapidly absorb moisture, leaving insufficient water for the shaded grass, which often results in patchy lawns.

-The presence of shade also creates a favorable environment for moss to proliferate.
+The presence of shade also creates a favourable environment for moss to proliferate.
 As grass thins from lack of sunlight, moss fills in the gaps, necessitating intervention to restore a green lawn’s beauty.
 Furthermore, deeply shaded lawn areas near buildings or under large trees face the most significant difficulties, as even the most shade-tolerant grass varieties may underperform or fail to establish well in such extreme conditions.

 The challenges of maintaining a lawn in the shade